Anna Clifford

 About me

-As an Integrative Psychotherapist, I use a range of therapeutic approaches adapted to how people relate to themselves and to the world around them.
-This reflects the way certain therapeutic approaches are better suited for different needs.
-For example, unwanted habits often relate to the core beliefs we hold about ourselves and it can be helpful to reflect on how our experiences in early life have shaped these beliefs, before developing strategies to challenge and reframe these beliefs.
-Feeling detached from our emotions can benefit from a more holistic approach, focused on how we experience feelings in our bodies as well as our minds, drawing on mindfulness techniques.
+As an Integrative Psychotherapist with 5+ years of post-qualification experience, I draw on a range of therapeutic approaches adapted to how people relate to themselves and others.
+For example, unwanted habits often relate to the core beliefs we hold about ourselves and it can be helpful to reflect on how our experiences in early life have shaped these beliefs, drawing on psychodynamic theory.
+Having the space to challenge these beliefs helps to identify alternative narratives and strategies to manage self-critical thoughts, which can include CBT techniques.
+Feeling detached from our emotions benefits from a more holistic therapeutic approach, for example, drawing on mindfulness techniques to increase our connection with how we experience feelings in our bodies and what this can show us about our unmet emotional needs.

-Please get in touch by email or phone if you would like to arrange a consultation to discuss how therapy could meet your needs.
+Please get in touch if you would like to arrange a free phone or video consultation to discuss how therapy could meet your needs.
 If you would like to take a further look at my practice online, please visit my website at:

 www.freshperspectivescounselling.co.uk